dacr/code-examples-manager/README.md

 the same as the default [reference.conf][referenceconf] file), remember that any unset parameter in `application.conf` will default to the value defined in `reference.conf`.

-Note : It is also possible to provide a custom configuration file through the `config.file` java property.
+Note : It is also possible to provide a custom configuration file through the `config.file` java property or the `CEM_CONFIG_FILE` environment variable.

 ## Authentication tokens